clemrho/UIPathFinder/README.md

 UIPathFinder is a web app that helps UIUC students plan their day as a sequence of activities and locations on campus.
 It combines a React frontend, an API backend, and an LLM/RAG layer that will ground suggestions in real campus data.

 The current version focuses on:
-- A full user flow (Auth0 login → main planner → history).
+- A full user flow (Auth0 login or local guest → main planner → history → favorites).
 - LLM-based schedule generation via Fireworks.ai with three models.
+- Local SQLite storage for histories and building-usage stats (no MongoDB required).
 - A robust output contract: every model returns a JSON schedule plus a textual `reason`, with a consistent fallback if context is insufficient.

 ---